Communities Committed to Empowerment and Leadership

 The Philadelphia Prevention Partnership is a coalition of community partnerships sharing the common goal of preventing substance abuse.
 This multicultural partnership addresses critical addiction issues by providing education, information, and training programs to individuals, families, agencies, and local community and cultural groups.

-In order to reach effectively key ethnic population groups, the Philadelphia Prevention Partnership has forged close working relationships with organizations representing the Latino, African American, and working-class European-American communities.
+In order to reach effectively key ethnic population groups, the Philadelphia Prevention Partnership has forged close working relationships with organizations representing Philadelphia’s diverse communities.
 They include:

 The Institute for African American Mobilization

 The Institute for African American Mobilization (IAAM) works to build sensitivity around alcohol, tobacco, and other drugs used within the African-American communities of Philadelphia and trains professionals in cultural sensitivity.